A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Bio

 Education: PhD, 2023, University of Pennsylvania, Philadelphia; MA, 2021, University of Pennsylvania, Philadelphia; BA, 2015, University of Texas at Austin.
-Publications: Environmental Humanities, Hurston in Context (Cambridge UP, forthcoming), American Literary Realism (forthcoming).
-Awards: Diane Hunter Dissertation Prize, University of Pennsylvania; Mellon Humanities + Urbanism + Design Research Award, University of Pennsylvania; Lois P. Rudnick Writing Residency, Taos, NM
+Publications: Environmental Humanities, American Literary Realism, Hurston in Context (Cambridge UP, forthcoming).
+Awards: Diane Hunter Dissertation Prize, University of Pennsylvania; Mellon Humanities + Urbanism + Design Research Award, University of Pennsylvania; Lois P. Rudnick Writing Residency, Taos, NM.

 Personal Statement

 I am a writer, teacher, and scholar of twentieth-century North American literature and the environment.
-Grounded in the environmental humanities and Native American and Indigenous Studies, my work focuses on the colonization and industrialization of North America, human–environmental relations, and the carceral state.
-My current book project, "Water Works: Experimental Encounters with Settler Industrialization," examines case studies including the Los Angeles Aqueduct, the Central and South Florida Flood Control Project, the Panama Canal, the James Bay Project, and the Hoover Dam to reveal how writers theorize human–water relations at sites of large-scale infrastructure.
-I also am also a member of Products of Our Environment, a working group of incarcerated and non-incarcerated scholars, writers, and artists interested in the intersection of prison abolition and environmental justice.
+Grounded in the environmental humanities and Native American and Indigenous Studies, my work focuses on the colonization and industrialization of North America, human-environment relations, and the carceral state.
+My current book project, "Water Works: Experimental Encounters with Settler Industrialization," examines case studies including the Los Angeles Aqueduct, the Central and South Florida Flood Control Project, the James Bay Project, and the Hoover Dam to reveal how writers retheorize human-water relations at sites of large-scale industrial transformation.
+I am also a member of Products of Our Environment, a working group of incarcerated and non-incarcerated scholars, writers, and artists interested in the intersection of prison abolition and environmental justice.

 Courses